The Marine: Plot

 Rome and his gang walk through a swamp to avoid the police.
 Kate tries to escape several times.
 Triton emerges from the lake to find Detective Van Buren, who is pursuing the gang.
 Van Buren denies Triton permission to pursue the gang, but Triton heads into the swamp anyway.
 After an altercation between Morgan and Vescera, Rome decides to kill Vescera.
 Rome gets a call from his anonymous partner, and Rome tells him that he intends to cut the partner out of the deal.

 The gang arrives at a lodge and decide to rest there for the time being.
 Meanwhile, Triton is kidnapped by two fugitives who believe he is a police officer looking for them.
 He subdues them and tracks the gang to the lodge.
 He kills Morgan and Bennett then drags the bodies under the lodge, where he again meets Detective Van Buren.

 Kate rushes out of the lodge, but Angela attacks and recaptures her.
 Meanwhile, Triton enters the lodge and finds himself face-to-face with Rome and his gun.
 Van Buren enters the room but points his gun at Triton, revealing himself to be the anonymous partner.
 Rome opens fire on Triton, who uses Van Buren as a human shield, killing him.
 Rome makes his escape and joins up with Angela and Kate before firing at a gasoline tank and blowing up the lodge.
 Triton makes a narrow escape, having been blown into the swamp.

 Rome escapes in Van Buren's car, but abandons it due to a police tracking device.
-Angela seduces then kills a truck driver for his truck.
+Angela seduces and kills a truck driver for his truck.
 Triton is arrested by a marine patrol officer, but steals the officer's vessel after handcuffing him.
-He races to the marina that is Rome's destination, jumping on Rome's truck, throwing Angela into the windshield of an oncoming bus, killing her and spilling the diamonds.
-Rome scrapes Triton off the truck by driving into the side of a building, careening through a warehouse, then leaps out just before the truck crashes into a lake.
-Triton then engages Rome in fight in hand-to-hand combat and manages to gain the upper hand by punching several times overwhelmingly and knocks him out before he stumbles out, leaving Rome in the fiery warehouse, then rescues Kate, who is drowning in the truck.
-A badly-burned Rome returns and tries to choke Triton with a chain.
-Triton kills Rome by breaking his neck with the chain.
+He races to the marina that is Rome's destination and jumps on Rome's truck, throwing Angela into the windshield of an oncoming bus, killing her and spilling the diamonds.
+Rome scrapes Triton off the truck by careening through a warehouse, then leaps out just before the truck crashes into a lake.
+Triton engages Rome in hand-to-hand combat and knocks him out before he leaves Rome in the burning warehouse to rescue Kate, who is drowning in the truck.
+A badly-burned Rome returns and tries to choke Triton with a chain, but Triton kills Rome by breaking his neck with the chain.
 The final scene depicts Triton and Kate kissing as the police arrive.